Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

-In this section, different choices of bandwidth for the MIG kernel smoother $\hat{f}_{n, \mat{H}}$ are compared via simulation for a sample $\bb{x}_1,\ldots, \bb{x}_n$ over $\mathcal{H}_d(\bb{\beta})$.
-Among alternatives, bandwidth matrices that minimize the asymptotic MISE derived in Corollary~\ref{cor:MISE.optimal.density} are considered, using the plug-in approach discussed in Remark~\ref{rem:plug.in.bandwidth} with either MIG or truncated Gaussian approximating densities.
-The second approach maximizes the leave-one-out likelihood cross-validation (LCV) score \citep{Habbema.Hermans.Broek:1974}, viz.
+Among these, bandwidth matrices that minimize the asymptotic mean integrated squared error (AMISE) derived in Corollary~\ref{cor:MISE.optimal.density} are considered, using the plug-in approach discussed in Remark~\ref{rem:plug.in.bandwidth} with MIG pilot densities.
+In addition, bandwidths that maximize the leave-one-out likelihood cross-validation (LCV) score \citep{Habbema.Hermans.Broek:1974} are examined, viz.